 The best way to address poor performance or prevent it from occurring in the first place is to have frequent 1-on-1s.
 These meetings should be used to clarify individual objectives, tasks, and deliverables to ensure that both managers and employees are on the same page.
 Managers should also address any obstacles in the way of the employee (e.g. getting a decision from clients or team members, problems collaborating with another department, etc).

 In addition to objectives, these 1-on-1 meetings are also a time for managers to give feedback and recognition.
 For some associates, having their work recognized or receiving feedback on their work is vitally important to their satisfaction at work, and their performance may improve just from past work being recognized and getting constructive feedback.

-Finally, managers should use this time to ask their associates questions - not just about their work, but also what motivates them, which is an important part of managing employee performance.
+Finally, managers should use this time to ask their associates effective feedback questions.
+Questions should not dig deeper into performance issues.
+Questions should also address what motivates employees which is an important part of managing employee performance.